Kate Black (model): Life and career

 Katie was born in Coventry, United Kingdom.
-She holds an AB degree in International Relations from Harvard University. and studied at the Peter Jones Enterprise Academy.
+She holds a Bachelor of Liberal Arts degree in International Relations from Harvard University from the extension school. and studied at the Peter Jones Enterprise Academy.
 After completing her school, she started modelling and participated in her first major event Miss International Tourism in 2015 which was held in Pingyang, Zhejiang where she reached the finals she then represented the United Kingdom at the 2016 Miss Eco International pageant held in Egypt.
 In the same year she founded a swimsuit company called L.A Rush that gives 10% of its profits to NGO and private companies that provide service in ocean waste management.
 Her business was backed by the King's Trust.
 The following year, she competed as England's representative at the Miss Global 2017 pageant in Cambodia.

 In 2021, Kate participated and won the title of Miss Coventry, earning her a spot in the Miss Earth United Kingdom competition which she later won as well.
 She later represented the United Kingdom in Miss Earth 2021.
 In 2022, she won Miss Supranational England and later on represented her country in Miss Supranational held in Nowy Sącz, Poland.